 e) There are no transaction fees that you need to pay for, unlike credit cards and other modes of payment.

 f) The bank transfers the money to the bookie straight away.

 As stated earlier, an electronic cheque or e-cheque is considered as one of the easiest ways to top up your sports bookie account.
-The only thing that you need is the personal chequeing account you already have with your bank.
-All you need is an e-cheque, a chequeing account, and a bookie account.
-You can register your electronic chequeing account on your bookie account page to get things started.
+The only thing that you need is the personal chequing account you already have with your bank.
+All you need is an e-cheque, a chequing account, and a bookie account.
+You can register your electronic chequing account on your bookie account page to get things started.

 How does a transaction happen?
 Here’s how.
-The first step after registering your electronic chequeing account on your sports book page, you can then make your first transaction – usually an account deposit.
+The first step after registering your electronic chequing account on your sportsbook page, you can then make your first transaction – usually an account deposit.

 The next step is to enter the amount that you would like to deposit.
 Make sure that you are using the right currency before you move forward with your transaction as that can mess things up big time if you fail to notice it.

 After this, select your payment processor, which in this case is your e-cheque account.
 Remember that you should have registered your e-cheque account on the bookie site before making this transaction.

 Note that the bookie withdraws the money from your chequing account.
 It’s an interesting alternative because you won’t have to deal with fees (e.g. credit card and transaction fees).
 It also helps you avoid the frustration of bookies declining your credit card.